 The preceding chapters of this book describe alcoholism; how it starts, how it develops, and how some people are captured by it.
 But while most people that drink do not become alcoholics, some do, and for them this attracts great shame.
 Shame causes us to lie about our drinking, hide our drinking and drink secretly, but shame is also responsible for our deep need to understand why we drink like we do.
 The reason for this is that shame is only attributed to actions that are freely chosen.
-If the actions are caused rather than chosen then no shame is warranted, and this is why we so desperately seek for reasons behind our behaviour.
+If those actions are caused rather than chosen then no shame is warranted, and this is why we are desperate to find an explanation for our otherwise irrational behaviour.

 We inherit genes from our parents but we are not identical clones.
-Our parents’ height for example does not exactly determine our own, nor does them having a particular talent mean we will have it too.
-The same applies to vulnerability to addiction; just because one or more of our parents is alcoholic does not mean that we will be too.
+Our parents’ height for example does not exactly determine our own, nor does them having a particular talent mean we that will have it too.
+The same applies to vulnerability to addiction; having one or more alcoholic parents does not mean that we will be alcoholic too.
 Just because our parents have the particular mental characteristics that favour addiction does not mean that will have them, and actually those particular characteristics aren’t even uncommon.
 The principal characteristics that favour addiction are; strongly preferring the benefit of something over its detrimental consequences, and strongly preferring a result now over a result later.
-But these are not unusual characteristics at all, in fact everybody has them to some extent and it is only how strongly they are expressed among individuals that varies.
-In potential addicts both of these characteristics are strongly expressed.
-This occurs completely routinely in the general population and it can occur regardless of whether or not we have alcoholic parents.
+But these are not unusual characteristics at all, in fact everybody has them to some extent, it is only how strongly they are expressed that varies.
+Both of these characteristics are strongly expressed in potential addicts.
+This occurs completely routinely in the general population and can occur regardless of whether or not we have alcoholic parents.

 Having parents that are alcoholics does not mean that we are pre-destined to follow that course, we are not.
 Alcoholism itself is not directly inheritable, it is only the characteristics that favour susceptibility that may be.
 Equally, the coincidence of these same characteristics can occur perfectly randomly.
 But having alcoholic parents does make it more likely than average that their children will both have the characteristics that favour addiction and also that they will be raised in an environment where heavy drinking is the normal behaviour: the susceptibility is likely to exist and this susceptibility is very likely to be engaged.
 A family history of addiction is found in 50% – 60% of all alcoholics.